Type 73 armored personnel carrier: Design

-The engine is mounted on the left side behind the bow gunner with both its air intake and exhaust on the top of the vehicle.
+The Mitsubishi 4ZF two-stroke air-cooled V4 diesel engine is mounted on the left side behind the bow gunner, with both its air intake and exhaust on the top of the vehicle.
 The engine and transmission are designed to be easily removed as one complete unit.
-The Type 73 is equipped with three smoke grenade dischargers in the rear on the left and right side.
+The Type 73 is equipped with three smoke grenade launchers in the rear on the left and right side.